district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 }
 ```

-QTemporaryFile::open() since it conveniently defaults to opening in read-write mode.
+`QTemporaryFile::open()`{.cpp}, since it conveniently defaults to opening in
+read-write mode, there is no need to specify filename and mode.
+The
-The QProcess::execute() static function runs an external process and blocks until the process has finished.
+`QProcess::execute()`{.cpp} static function runs an external process and blocks
+until the process has finished.

-In this section, we used QProcess to give us access to preexisting functionality.
-Using applications that already
+In this section, we used `QProcess`{.cpp} to give us access to preexisting
-exist can save development time and can insulate us from the details of issues that are of marginal interest to
+functionality.
+Using applications that already exist can save development time
+and can insulate us from the details of issues that are of marginal interest to
 our main application's purpose.
-Another way to access preexisting functionality is to link against a library that
+Another way to access preexisting functionality
+is to link against a library that provides it.
+But where no suitable library
-provides it.
-But where no suitable library exists, wrapping a console application using QProcess can work well.
+exists, wrapping a console application using `QProcess`{.cpp} can work well.
 Another use of QProcess is to launch other GUI applications.
-However, if our aim is communication between
+However, if our
+aim is communication between applications rather than simply running one from
-applications rather than simply running one from another, we might be better off having them communicate
+another, we might be better off having them communicate directly, using Qt's
-directly, using Qt's networking classes or the ActiveQt extension on Windows.
-And if we want to launch the
+networking classes or the ActiveQt extension on Windows.
+And if we want to
-user's preferred web browser or email client, we can simply call QDesktopServices::openUrl().
+launch the user's preferred web browser or email client, we can simply call
+`QDesktopServices::openUrl()`{.cpp}.

 ### 13. Databases